December 8, 2021

 Tomohiro Takano

 Ulcerative colitis (UC) is a form of chronic digestive disease.
 This condition is characterized by irregular inflammation of the inner surface of the colon and rectum.
 Patients most often experience bloody diarrhea and abdominal pain.
 Anemia, fever, and weight may also occur.
-The symptoms of ulcerative colitis tend to appear slowly before becoming more severe.
-The cause of UC is unknown, but most experts suspect it is a combination of genetic, immune response, and environmental factors.

-Researches have shown that genes appear to increase the risk of developing UC.
-However, while the level of impact is unknown because there are many genetic factors involved, the chance that you will develop UC increases if you have a close family member with ulcerative colitis.
 A few types of research found that 1 in 4 people have a family history of ulcerative colitis.
 Another indication that ulcerative colitis is associated with hereditary factors is that the disease is more likely to appear in a particular ethnic population.

 Several dozens of variants are believed to contribute to this condition, with many involved in the protective barrier of the intestines.
 The barrier shields the tissues against the toxins that pass through your digestive system and bacteria that live in your gut.
-And when this barrier breakdown, it may lead to the immune response that eventually causes ulcerative colitis.
-Gene mutations linked to the immune system are also likely to foster ulcerative colitis.

 Studies of twins and families are helpful when trying to understand whether a particular disease has genetic components due to children inheriting chromosomes from their parents.
 With identical twins, children inherit the same genetic makeup as each other.
 Do they share the same genes?
 You could expect them to develop equivalent genetic conditions.
 If one of the twins develops a certain health condition and the other doesn’t, external factors are believed to influence.